 Located 3-4 hours drive north of Pemberton, BC, the South Chilcotin Mountains Provincial Park, is a trail rider’s nirvana.
 At 56,796 hectares the park boasts close to 200 km (124 miles) of some of the provinces’ best single-track through broad valleys, and ridgelines with trails meandering through alpine, sub-alpine, meadows, grasslands, and forests.

 The region is commonly known, as the South Chilcotin.
 It is a park rich in ranching and mining history with many of the trails created by the latter.
 There is an unusual mix of rugged and smooth terrain offering spectacular landscapes with a cornucopia of fossils, geological formations, and volcanic ash making this a unique area of BC.

-The park is largely uninhabited and cell use is almost non-existent.
+The park is largely uninhabited and cell use is non-existent.
 The sheer vastness of the park as well as its isolation is what attracts adventure goers.
 Trails are multi-use as mountain bikers, hikers and horseback riders share the wealth.